zabbix/zabbix-docker/web-nginx-mysql/alpine/README.md

 The variable is visible Zabbix installation name in right top corner of the web interface.

 ### `DB_DOUBLE_IEEE754`

 Use IEEE754 compatible value range for 64-bit Numeric (float) history values.
 Available since 5.0.0.
 Enabled by default.

+### `ENABLE_WEB_ACCESS_LOG`

+The variable sets the Access Log directive for Web-server.
+By default, value corresponds to standard output.

 ### `ZBX_MAXEXECUTIONTIME`